Conseil du patronat du Québec

 The Conseil du patronat du Québec or CPQ (Quebec Council of Employers) is an institution that promotes business interests in Quebec, Canada.

 It was established on January 20, 1969 and plays a significant role in the politics of Quebec by issuing opinions on the impact of the governments' decisions on the economy of Quebec.

 Its positions often favour a corporate-friendly governance, fiscal conservatism, and constitutional stability or status quo; for example, it supported Bill 78.

-Yves-Thomas Dorval is its current president.
+Michelle LLambias Meunier is its current president.

-Marc-André Roy is now the President of the Board of Administration.
+Denis Deschamps is now the President of the Board of Administration.